24/7 Free Consultation:

 If you are facing accusations in Georgia, contact our Atlanta rape attorneys as soon as possible.
 We will thoroughly examine and analyze the evidence against you as well as that in your favor to build a solid defense for you.

-What Is the Sentence for Rape in Georgia?
+What is the Sentence for Rape in Georgia?

 The conviction penalties for rape are severe and depend on the nature of the case.